Peek Freans: History

 James Peek (1800–1879) was one of three brothers born in Dodbrooke, Devon, to a well-off family.
-In 1821 the three brothers founded a tea importation company, established as Peek Brothers and Co., in the East End of London.
-By the 1840s, the company was importing £5M of tea per annum.
+In 1821, the three brothers founded a tea importation company, established as Peek Brothers and Co., in the East End of London.
+By the 1840s, the company was importing £5 million of tea per annum.

 In 1824, Peek married Elizabeth Masters (1799–1867).
 The couple had eight children.
 By 1857, two of his late-teenage sons had announced that they were not going to join the family tea import business.
 Peek wanted them in a complementary trade and proposed that they start a biscuit business.
-After founding the business, the two sons quickly decided on a different course (one died in his early 20s; the other emigrated to North America).
+After founding the business, one of the sons died in his early 20s, the other quickly decided on a different course and emigrated to North America.
 As a consequence, Peek needed someone to run the biscuit business.
 One of his nieces, Hannah Peek, had recently married George Hender Frean, a miller and ship biscuit maker in Devon, so Peek wrote to Frean asking him to manage the new biscuit business.